 Talk to a friend or a loved one about your feelings.
 Or you can join a support group or community for people fighting with depression and share your experiences with them.

-Keep a mood diary to vent frustrations, record how you feel, what you think, and what worked and what didn’t work in dealing with depression symptoms.
+Keep a mood diary to vent frustrations, record how you feel, what you think, and what worked and what didn’t work in dealing with the symptoms.
 Thus you’ll be able to track your emotions and feelings, notice changes in your mood, and recognize triggers and warning signs of your depressive episodes.

 Mindfulness helps you stop focusing on negative depressive thoughts.
 Leaning into these thoughts often leads to negative thought spirals.
-This can become a vicious cycle where you keep replaying the same depressive thoughts in your head and sinking into rumination and depression even more.
+This can become a vicious cycle where you keep replaying the same depressive thoughts in your head and sinking into rumination even more.

 However, learning to distance yourself from them through mindfulness can help you gain control over them, focus on the present, and learn to react more healthily next time.